Bishopaul/alx-low_level_programmingggg/0x02-functions_nested_loops/README.md

-This deal with nested loops problems.
+This deal with all nested loops problems.
+A main.h header file was created to carry all the variables